kiro6/penetration-testing-notes/Operating Systems/Linux/README.md

 drwxr-xr-T 1 user group 0 Oct 14 13:07 scripts
 ```

-**Uppercase 'T' (T):** - When the sticky bit is represented as 'T', it means that the execute (x) permission for "others" is not set.
+**Uppercase 'T' (T):**

+- When the sticky bit is represented as 'T', it means that the execute (x) permission for "others" is not set.
-                       - This implies that other users do not have permission to access or execute files within that directory, even if they have read or write permissions on those files.
+- This implies that `other` users do not have permission to access or execute files within that directory, even if they have read or write permissions on those files.

-**Lowercase 't' (t):**  - When the sticky bit is represented as 't', it means that the execute (x) permission for "others" is set.
+**Lowercase 't' (t):**

+- When the sticky bit is represented as 't', it means that the execute (x) permission for "others" is set.
-                        - This allows other users to access and execute files within that directory if they have appropriate permissions on the individual files, in addition to read permission on the directory.
+- This allows `other` users to access and execute files within that directory if they have appropriate permissions on the individual files, in addition to read permission on the directory.

+#### Permissions for Directories:
+Read (r):
+- Allows the user to list the contents of the directory (e.g., see the files and subdirectories).

+Write (w):
+- Allows the user to create, delete, or rename files and subdirectories within the directory.

+Execute (x):
+- Allows the user to access (traverse) the directory and interact with its contents.